molliemarie/MSIA-D3Course-2019/Projects&Exercises/FirstCompleteBar/README.md

 Now we'll be creating our first bar plot!

-TKTK: discuss data and where it came from, use scatter / line as reference, mention location of starter file.
+TKTK: discuss data and where it came from, use scatter / line as reference, mention location of starter file, add photo of finished product, point in the direction of finished file.

 1. Using Mike Bostock's [margin conventions](https://bl.ocks.org/mbostock/3019563) to define the `margin`, `width`, `height`, and `svg`.